BY: Carsen Joenk

 How soft or firm should your pillow be?

-There are also latex fill pillows, which are reasonably firm and will hold their shape.
-That brings us to memory foam.
 Memory foam pillows and mattresses are extremely popular these days, although memory foam is technically not a fill.
 Foam is a great way to get a pillow that contours specifically to your shape, which can be instrumental in relieving head, neck, and shoulder pain.
 Memory foam works by evenly supporting and distributing weight, which relieves stiffness in joints and pressure points.
-If you tend to run hot while you sleep, know that memory foam also retains heat, though some pillows come with shredded foam or vents and cooling fabrics to offset this effect.
-You can also find pillows with microbead, buckwheat hull, and kapok (a cotton-like material).
-If you need a pillow that will help prevent night sweats, check out the special features section below.
+If you tend to run hot while you sleep, know that memory foam also retains heat, though some come with shredded foam or vents and cooling fabrics to offset this effect.
+You can also find some with microbead, buckwheat hull, and kapok (a cotton-like material).

 Get down—literally—tonight.
 Amazon

 The Casper Sleep Down Pillow is a great option for people who favor a light, soft pillow.
 It comes in a standard and king size, with an outer fabric made out of 100% cotton, inner fabric made from 100% polyester, and a fill of white duck down and feathers.
-The material is breathable, which prevents overheating when you’re asleep.
+The feathers are ethically sourced, and the material is breathable, which prevents overheating when you’re asleep.
+It has a two-inch gusset along the side to support your neck and help align your spine.
 It’s also fairly soft, so even stomach sleepers can prop it under their heads.
+Best of all, it’s machine-washable for easy maintenance.
 If you need extra support, check out Casper’s standard foam fill.

 Best pillow for any sleep position: Coop Home Goods Eden Adjustable Pillow